 - Acorn squash

 Avoid foods with added sugars like donuts, pastries, deserts, ice cream, cakes, cookies and candy.
-There’s strong evidence that sugar can raise your blood sugar and insulin levels.
-This causes an increase in the heart rate and BP because it activates your sympathetic nervous system.
-In addition, added sugar can increase your weight which puts you at a greater risk of high BP.
+There’s strong evidence that sugar can raise blood sugar and insulin levels.
+This causes an increase in the heart rate and BP because it activates the sympathetic nervous system.

-Besides nutrition, getting physical activity is one of the best changes you can make to improve your health and help lower your BP.
-Make some time in the day to enjoy about 20-30 minutes of some form of physical activity.
+Physical activity is one of the best ways to improve health and help lower BP.
+Enjoy about 20-30 minutes of some form of physical activity.
 You don’t have to join or go to a gym, unless you want to.
-There are many easy ways to get the activity you need.
+There are many easy ways to get the activity needed.
 Here are some ideas for you.

 What is some emergency treatment for high blood pressure at home?
-Emergency treatment for high blood pressure at home can include the following:
+Emergency treatment for high blood pressure includes the following:

 - Call 911 and be guided by their advice.